mgonline86/Islamic-Finder-App/README.md

-# Welcome to Mawakeet App
+# Welcome to Salawat Calendar App

-This Python App Creates custom Islamic prayer times calendar in .csv format that can be imported to google calendar.
+This is a Python App with a Tkinter GUI to Create custom Islamic prayer times calendar in .csv format that can be imported to your google calendar.

 ## Starting The App